St. Louis Area Foodbank

 - Passion for the Foodbank mission and the ability to demonstrate SLAFB’s Core Values: Stewardship, Teamwork, Agility and Respect.

-- Occasional weekend (Saturday/Sunday) or evening hours may be required.
+- Occasional additional weekend or evening hours may be required based on business needs.

 The impact you’ll make: